CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09new-face-analysis.md

 ## Lab Overview

-In this lab, you will use the multimodal capabilities of GPT-5 Mini in Microsoft Foundry to analyze images and extract information from visual content.
-You will begin by verifying image input support in the Chat Playground and testing prompts that instruct the model to identify faces, describe expressions, estimate age ranges, and provide contextual observations.
+In this lab, you will explore the multimodal capabilities of GPT-5 Mini in Microsoft Foundry to analyze and interpret visual content from images.
+You will begin by verifying image input support in the Chat Playground and experimenting with prompts that instruct the model to identify people, describe visual attributes, estimate facial characteristics, and provide contextual observations about an image.

-You will then experiment with different prompting strategies to understand how prompt design affects the structure and usefulness of image analysis results.
-Next, you will build a Python application using the Azure AI Foundry SDK that sends image URLs to a deployed GPT-5 Mini model and returns structured face analysis data.
-Finally, you will explore Content Understanding in Microsoft Foundry and compare it with multimodal prompting approaches for extracting information from images.
+You will then compare different prompting strategies to understand how prompt design influences the quality, structure, and usefulness of image analysis results.
+Next, you will build a Python application using the Azure AI Foundry SDK that sends image URLs to a deployed GPT-5 Mini model and returns structured image analysis information in JSON format.
+Finally, you will perform structured information extraction from images using GPT-5 Mini and observe how multimodal prompting can be used to generate organized outputs such as tables and structured summaries.

-Through these activities, you will gain hands-on experience building vision-enabled AI applications and using multimodal AI models to interpret visual content.

 ## Lab Objectives

 In this exercise, you will perform the following tasks:

 * Task 1: Create a Microsoft Foundry project
-* Task 2: Deploy a multimodal model
+* Task 2: Deploy a model
-* Task 3: Verify multimodal image analysis in Chat Playground
+* Task 3: Verify Multimodal Image Analysis in Chat Playground
-* Task 4: Design face analysis prompts
+* Task 4: Design Face Analysis Prompts
 * Task 5: Build a face analysis application with Foundry SDK
 * Task 6: Explore Content Understanding in Microsoft Foundry